gabbasb/SMEA/README.md

 # SMEA
-Java Implementation of the Sample application which is a secure message exchange application (SMEA)
+Java Implementation of a secure message exchange application (SMEA).
+This application serves as a sample of client side encryption in Java for PostgreSQL.
-The messages are stored encrypted in the database and the intended recipient can decrypt and read them.
+The messages are stored encrypted in PostgreSQL and the intended recipient can decrypt and read them.
 The application uses symmetric as well as asymmetric encryption.
 Messages are encrypted and decrypted using a secret key.
 a) The public keys of both Alice and Bob are stored in database.